The Truth About the Safety of Crib Bumpers

 Read our guide below for the lowdown on baby crib bumpers, from what they are and the history behind them to whether they’re appropriate for baby.
 Keep reading to find out what experts say about crib bumper safety and what alternatives you may want to use instead.

-A crib bumper, or a crib liner, is designed to surround the interior sides of baby's crib to prevent her from slipping her limbs through the slats or banging her head accidentally.
+A baby crib bumper, or a crib liner, is a fabric pad that’s designed to surround the interior sides of a crib to prevent baby from accidentally slipping their limbs through the slats or banging their head on the side of the crib.
+To keep their little ones safe, some parents used to turn to baby crib bumpers, which were thought to provide a protective bubble for baby when in the crib.
 But while they’re meant to protect baby, studies show they can actually have the opposite effect.

 Are mesh crib bumpers safe?

 A lot of the previous discussion around whether crib bumpers were safe focused on fabric crib bumper pads, but there have been other types of bumpers on the market, including vertical bumpers, which are individual crib slat covers meant to prevent head bonks, and mesh crib liners, which are intended to keep flailing little arms and legs inside the crib.

 Given that mesh crib liners would seem to have better airflow than crib bumper pads, and—as the CPSC points out—they’re thinner than traditional bumpers with little to no padding, it’s understandable that many parents wonder, are these kinds of crib bumpers safe?

 Phillips-Walker says no. “Mesh crib covers and slat covers still pose a risk of strangulation and suffocation,” she explains.